Migrating Data Warehouse to the Cloud: The Ultimate Guide

 Data Warehouse Migration Challenges

 Migrating your data warehouse to the cloud can pose a few different challenges.
-Here are a few on-premise to cloud data warehouse migration challenges that you need to be aware of before you migrate your data warehouse to the cloud:
+Here are a few on-premises to cloud data warehouse migration challenges that you need to be aware of before you migrate your data warehouse to the cloud:

 1. Replanning Your Data Model